Loans

 There is no universal minimum credit score required for a refinance auto loan.
 However, auto refinance lenders may have unique minimum credit score requirements for qualification.
 For this reason, it’s essential to inquire with multiple lenders.

-Although financial institutions claim they offer instant bad credit loans, they may only work with individuals that have scores higher than a specific score.
+Although financial institutions claim they offer instant bad credit loans, they may only work with individuals who meet their credit score requirements.
 For example, one lender may only offer loans for a 580 credit score or higher.
 Inquiring with multiple lenders can help you find the perfect lender that works with your current credit rating.

 Once you secure a new loan contract, ensure you make payments on time.
 Most financial institutions report your payment history to at least one of the three major credit bureaus.
 Maintaining a history of timely payments can help you improve a bad credit score over time.

-The refinance process is similar to applying for a new loan.
-The borrower must inquire with a lender and submit an application for funding.
-While some financial institutions allow their customers to refinance loans, many do not.
+While some financial institutions allow their bad credit customers to refinance loans, many do not.
 You will likely have to find a new lender to finance your auto loan.
 However, you are not limited to refinancing with the same type of loan you have.

-If you struggle to repay your auto loans, you can refinance with another loan option.
-Borrowers can refinance their auto loans using personal loans, home equity loans, and auto title loans.
+If you struggle to repay your auto loans and maintain a good credit score, you can refinance with another loan option.

 Personal Loans

 The eligibility requirements vary per lender.
-When you apply for a personal installment loan, the lender will likely review your credit report, income, and existing loan contract.
-Many personal loan lenders may offer flexible qualification requirements, so you could secure a loan offer with bad credit history if you show proof of your ability to make monthly payments.
-Inquire with various lenders to find the best offer for a refinance loan.
+When you apply for a personal loan, the lender will likely review your credit score, report, income, and original loan contract.
+Many personal loan lenders may offer flexible qualification requirements, so you could secure a loan offer with a bad credit history.

 Home Equity Loan